Chicago19/team-5/README.md

 # team-5

 # Code for good
 We created an app to help the non profit company Poder.
+It is an all in one dashboard to help automate tedious tasks such as manual data entry.

 # Initial start directions
 1. npm install